Schools of Buddhism: Indian Mahāyāna Buddhism

 Mahāyāna (Great Vehicle) Buddhism is category of traditions which focus on the bodhisattva path and affirm texts known as Mahāyāna sutras.
 These texts are seen by modern scholars as dating as far back as the 1st century BCE.
 Unlike Theravada and other early schools, Mahāyāna schools generally hold that there are currently many Buddhas which are accessible, and that they are transcendental or supramundane beings.

 In India, there were two major traditions of Mahāyāna Buddhist philosophy.
-The earliest was the Mādhyamaka ("Middle Way"), also known as Śūnyavāda, the emptiness school.
+The earliest was the Mādhyamaka ("Middle Way"), also known as the Śūnyavāda ("Emptiness") school.
 This tradition followed the works of the philosopher Nāgārjuna (c.
 150–c.
 250 CE).
+Two subsects of the Madhyamaka school that developed were the Svatantrika, founded by the 6th-century Indian philosopher Bhāviveka, and the Prasangika, founded by Chandrakirti and later advanced by Je Tsongkhapa, 14th-century founder of the Gelug sect in Tibet.

-The other major school was Yogācāra ("yoga practice") school, also known as Vijñānavāda (the doctrine of consciousness), Vijñaptivāda (the doctrine of ideas or percepts).
+The other major school of Indian Mahayana was the Yogācāra ("yoga practice") school, also known as the Vijñānavāda ("the doctrine of consciousness"), Vijñaptivāda ("the doctrine of ideas or percepts"), or Cittamātra ("mind-only") school, founded by Asanga in the 4th century AD.

-Some scholars also note that the Tathāgatagarbha texts constitute a third "school" of Indian Mahāyāna.
+Some scholars also note that the compilers of the Tathāgatagarbha texts constitute a third "school" of Indian Mahāyāna.
+This movement heavily influenced East Asian and Tibetan Mahayana schools such as the Dashabhumika, Huayan, Tiantai, Jonang, Nichiren and Zen sects, as did both Madhyamaka and Yogacara.

 East Asian Mahayana

 East Asian Buddhism or East Asian Mahayana refers to the schools that developed in East Asia and use the Chinese Buddhist canon.
 It is a major religion in China, Japan, Taiwan, Vietnam, Korea, Malaysia and Singapore.
 East Asian Buddhists constitute the numerically largest body of Buddhist traditions in the world, numbering over half of the world's Buddhists.

 East Asian Mahayana began to develop in China during the Han dynasty (when Buddhism was first introduced from Central Asia).
 It is thus influenced by Chinese culture and philosophy.
 East Asian Mahayana developed new, uniquely Asian interpretations of Buddhist texts and focused on the study of sutras.

 East Asian Buddhist monastics generally follow the Dharmaguptaka Vinaya.